angular/protractor/docs/debugging.md

 Timeouts
 --------

-There are several ways that Protractor can time out - see the [Timeouts](/docs/timeouts.md) reference for full documentation.
+There are several ways that Protractor can time out.
+See the [Timeouts](/docs/timeouts.md) reference for full documentation.